ichicho/XPS15-9550-Ubuntu16.04/GraphicCard/README.md

 ```
 If there is a output, nouveau driver is working and you should do the following.

-Else, Disabling nouveau driver is not needed.
+Else, disabling nouveau driver is not needed.
+This part can be skipped.
 ### Edit system file
 Write following contents in `etc/modprobe.d/blacklist-nouveau.conf` as root:
 ```